'No yogis, only bhogis here': Raj Thackeray lauds Yogi's loudspeaker crackdown, targets Uddhav

-In a significant political development in Maharashtra, MNS President Raj Thackeray congratulated Uttar Pradesh Chief Minister Yogi Adityanath for removing loudspeakers used illegally in places of worship and restrict the volume.
+MNS President Raj Thackeray on Thursday congratulated Uttar Pradesh Chief Minister Yogi Adityanath for removing loudspeakers used illegally in places of worship and restricting the volumes.

-“I wholeheartedly congratulate and stand grateful to the Yogi government for having removed the loudspeakers from religious places, especially the masjids,” Raj said in a tweet.
+“I wholeheartedly congratulate and stand grateful to the Yogi government for having removed the loudspeakers from religious places, especially the masjids,” Thackeray said in a tweet.

 Raj had also announced that on June 5, he would visit Ayodhya, the birthplace of Lord Ram.

-Before that on May 1, coinciding with the Maharashtra Day celebrations, he would address a rally in Aurangabad.
+Before that on May 1, coinciding with the Maharashtra Day celebrations, he is slated to address a rally in Aurangabad.

+Soon after his tweet, Leader of Opposition Devendra Fadnavis’ banker-social worker wife Amruta tweeted: “eh ‘bhogi’, kuch toh seekh hamare ‘yogi’ se.”

 Watch the latest DH Videos here: